User Experience Design

 • Better retention People stay with software that respects their time.

-Most of the value in a user experience design engagement comes from two pieces of work: getting the structure right, and getting the flow through it right.
-These are parallel concerns, not steps, and we work on both at once.
+Plenty of teams treat UX as an aesthetic exercise, polishing how screens look rather than how they work.
+We start from the other end.
+Most of the value in an engagement comes from two pieces of work: getting the structure right, and getting the flow through it right.
+They are parallel concerns, and we work on both at once.

 Information architecture